 - Create a Timeline: First and foremost, you need to generate a realistic timeline that works for you.
 Do you need an immediate exit strategy or are you willing to be a bit more patient and play the market?
-If your business is already stable and profitable, between one and three years of preparation time is very reasonable.
+If your business is already stable and profitable, between one and three years of business transition planning time is very reasonable.
 Once you’ve set your ideal sell date, work backward from there.
 You know your business.
 You know what needs to be done.
 Keep in mind that, even after you’ve found a buyer, the vast majority of business sales take between six and twelve months to complete.

 - Pick Your Strategy: In other words, who are you selling to and how are you going to find them?
 If you have your own personal network, fantastic.
 If not, you need to consider your marketing strategy.
 Examine your professional network for potential referrals.
 Many people in your situation cut the hassle entirely and hire a broker.
 Brokers not only have expertise and connections that you don’t, they also have access to exclusive listing services.